Quansight-Labs/uarray/docs/libauthor_docs.rst

 ``__ua_function__``
 -------------------

-This is the most important protcol, one that defines the implementation of a multimethod.
+This is the most important protocol, one that defines the implementation of a multimethod.
 It has the signature ``(method, args, kwargs, dispatchable_args)``.
 Note that it is called in this form, so if your backend is an object instead of a module, you should add ``self``. ``method`` is the multimethod being called,